Cray-HPE/docs-csm/troubleshooting/known_issues/iscsi_sbps_marshal_failure.md

       export K8S_IMS_IMAGE_ID=a72b1bb7-30ad-499f-b5b4-e192853445a1
       ```

-   1. Switch to the directory mentioned in `CSM_ARTI_DIR` variable above
+   1. Switch to the directory mentioned in the `CSM_ARTI_DIR` variable from the previous step.

       ```bash
       cd /etc/cray/upgrade/csm/media/upg171rc6/csm-1.7.1-rc.6